carsonyl/councillor-party/README.md

 3. Run `councillor-party.py [config_id] youtube authorize`
    to grant access to the YouTube channel to receive uploaded videos.
    The credentials are saved under `auth/[config_id].token.json`.

+Due to various quirks and errors that may be present in meeting timecodes and clip names, this process sometimes requires babysitting.
+Temporary code changes or debugger interventions may be needed to correctly handle certain videos.